-Small, shallow draft boats with narrow-angle, v-hull designs with light to moderate displacements are highly responsive, rewarding and great fun to drive at significantly higher than average cruising speeds.
+Small, shallow draft boats with narrow-angle, v-hull designs with light to moderate displacements are highly responsive, rewarding and great fun to drive at significantly higher than average cruising speed.
+So do you really need a bow thruster?

-Throttle back inside a tightly fitting marina at the end of the day, however, and with a spring-tide flowing and a blustery day to contend with, these erstwhile pleasant handling characteristics can, on occasion, rapidly change your impression and your previously held enjoyment of owning a small-sized boat.
+Well, at the end of the day you throttle back inside a tightly fitting marina.
+With a spring-tide flowing and a blustery day to contend with, these erstwhile pleasant handling characteristics can, on occasion, rapidly change your impression and your previously held enjoyment of owning a small-sized boat.

 If you factor in other design characteristics of some small, upright cabin cruiser designed boats, such as having a high topside to wetted surface area ratio, and little more than the merest hint of wind will turn your boat in to a cork, or a plastic cup, bobbing about on the sea with little or no resistance against the elements.